tm-LBenson/AWS-Slides/_posts/2024-1-5-section-2-ec2-lesson-3.md

 ### EC2 Instance Types Explained

-Understanding different EC2 instance types is crucial for optimizing application performance and cost efficiency.
+Understanding different EC2 instance types is important for optimizing application performance and cost efficiency.
 Here’s a breakdown of the primary categories:

 #### General Purpose Instances